10 Great Canadian Hotels Worth Adding to Your Bucket List

 Sat high on a promontory overlooking the St. Lawrence River, the Chateau Frontenac is a true Canadian icon.
 In fact, thanks to its dramatic location and fairy tale castle towers and turrets, some have suggested it’s the most photographed hotel in the world.
 History has been made here—the Quebec Conference, a summit of Allied world leaders, was held in this National Historic Landmark’s hallowed halls—and its famous façade has even been featured on a Canada Post stamp.

 Arguably Toronto’s most luxurious hotel (and the only one to enjoy CAA five-diamond status), the Ritz-Carlton Toronto was designed to reflect the very best of its host city.
-Built as a huge cube of glass, the hotel’s floor-to-ceiling windows afford amazing views of CN Tower, Lake Ontario and other Toronto landmarks, and the on-site spa embraces Toronto’s multicultural nature by offering specialty massages from around the world.
+Built as a huge cube of glass, the hotel’s floor-to-ceiling windows afford amazing views of CN Tower, Lake Ontario and other Toronto attractions, and the on-site spa embraces Toronto’s multicultural nature by offering specialty massages from around the world.
 Got time to explore the Big Smoke?
 Take one of the hotel’s curated culinary tours of the city, which will have you foraging for fresh mushrooms in the Don Valley or paddling to a picnic lunch on the Toronto Islands.

 Fairmont Pacific Rim, Vancouver